 While waxing can ultimately have that effect, it's gradual over repeated sessions.
 Your first stage three will be itchy and irritating.
-Remember: this itchiness scales with the density of your chest hair.
+Remember, this itchiness scales with the density of your chest hair.
 The manlier you feel going into the appointment, the worse you'll feel during stage three.

 Here's the worst part.
 Stage three will tell you how long you get to wait between waxing sessions.
 Once stage three ends, you have stubble.
 Stubble can introduce a mile stage 4, but it's not worth going into detail.
 The real issue here is that stubble is the only thing universally worse than bushy chest hair.
 If you think any woman (or lover in general) wants to rest their head on chest stubble, you completely misunderstand the human condition.

 For most guys, stage three is going to start two to three weeks after the waxing appointment.
 For the chosen few, it could be more than a month after.
 For the unfortunate slobs out there, it will be less than a week.
 Some guys report stage three agitation within three days of a waxing appointment.
-If you're than unlucky, we recommend abandoning waxing altogether.
+If you're that unlucky, we recommend abandoning waxing altogether.
 There are other ways.

 Nipples don't represent a separate stage of recovering from waxing.
-Rather, they merit a special consideration.
-You've been nurped before.
+Rather, they merit special consideration.
+You've been duped before.
 You already know that your nips are the most sensitive part of your body.
 Before you dive into a chest wax, remember that the pain and discomfort come in three stages.
 Stage one is about 1,000 worse for your nipples than the rest of your chest.
 The subsequent stages maintain that ratio.

 The solution here is easy.
 Skip the nips if it's your first time.
 Wait and see how your body responds.
 If waxing isn't so bad, you might consider adding them next time.
 Until then, there are far gentler ways to deal with nipple hair.
 And, no, leaving them alone is not an option.
-Nipple hair is the number one chest concern for a manscaper.
+Nipple hair is the number one chest concern for a groomer.

-A lot of manscapers keep a close eye on razor burn and the irritation that comes from manscaping.
-Compared to the aftermath of a waxing session, these are nothing.
-A swift trim with the Lawn Mower 2.0 is entirely painless.
+Many guys who groom keep a close eye on razor burn and the irritation that comes from male grooming.
+Compared to the aftermath of a waxing session, shaving chest hair is simple.
+A swift trim with The Lawn Mower™ 4.0 is entirely painless.
 It gets chest hair under control, and it's pretty harmless to the skin.
 We still recommend following up on trimming with a few simple treatments, but if you've endured a chest wax, this will be nothing.

-The heart and soul of dealing with manscaping-caused irritation is Crop Cleanser.
-We recommend a warm shower after any manscaping session.
-This applies to shaving and trimming, and it super applies to waxing.
+The heart and soul of dealing with grooming-caused irritation is Crop Cleanser™ hair and body wash.
+We recommend a warm shower after any session; this applies to shaving and trimming, and it super applies to waxing.
 Crop Cleanser is gentle and restorative.
 It will help mitigate that stage two rash, and it will take the edge off of stage three.

-You also need to remember the importance of Crop Preserver and Crop Reviver.
-They're designed for below the belt, but Reviver is honestly gentle enough to use anywhere.
-Most importantly, if you get an ass wax (which is arguably worthwhile), you'll want all three of our formulas for fire control.
+You also need to remember the importance of Crop Preserver™ and Crop Reviver™.
+They're designed for below the waist, but Reviver is honestly gentle enough to use anywhere.
+Most importantly, if you get a wax, you'll want all three of our formulas for fire control.